digitalrebar/provision/doc/quickstart.rst

 Install
 -------

-To begin, execute the following command in a shell or terminal:
+To begin, execute the following commands in a shell or terminal:
   ::

+    mkdir drp ; cd drp
     curl -fsSL get.rebar.digital/stable | bash -s -- --isolated install

 .. note:: If you want to try the latest code, you can checkout the development tip using ``curl -fsSL get.rebar.digital/tip | bash -s -- --isolated --drp-version=tip install``